Course Outline

 Learning Objectives:

-• Master the practical application of Threat Defense COMPASS for government.
+• Master the practical application of the Threat Defense COMPASS methodology.

-• Integrate AI threat assessment into organizational security programs.
+• Integrate AI threat assessment into organizational security programs for government agencies.

 • Develop comprehensive AI risk management strategies.